deepanshs/csdmpy/docs/source/examples/multiple_datasets/geology.rst

 Geological dataset
 ^^^^^^^^^^^^^^^^^^

 Import the `csdmpy` model and load the dataset.
-Here, we additionally import numpy and matplotlib modules.

 .. doctest::